twandylue/MyBlog/source/Tests-in-GitLab-CI.md

 Let me give you some examples first, and I will explain the details later.

-In the directory, `NineYi.Portal.API.Tests` is a unit test project and `NineYi.Portal.Shell.IntegrationTest` is a integration test project.
+In the directory, `Sample.Tests` is a unit test project and `Sample.Infrastructure.IntegrationTests` is a integration test project.

 ```plain
 $tree -a